 On the right is a variation where the width of the occluding rectangles can be varied or they can be made partially transparent.
-I selected the starting value of the rectangle width so that the oblique lines appeared offset by half of their distance.
+I selected the starting value of the rectangle width so that the oblique lines appeared offset by nearly half of their distance.

 This illusion was discovered in 1860 by physicist and scholar JC Poggendorff, editor of Annalen der Physik und Chemie, after receiving a letter from astronomer F. Zöllner.
 In his letter, Zöllner described an illusion he noticed on a fabric design in which parallel lines intersected by a pattern of short diagonal lines appear to diverge (Zöllner’s illusion).
 Whilst pondering this illusion, Poggendorff noticed and described another illusion resulting from the apparent misalignment of a diagonal line; an illusion which today bears his name.